-Just like the rest of the world, the multifamily syndication space has been impacted in 2020 by the ripple effects of COVID-19 through unemployment, more people working from home, migration patterns, and more.
+Just like the rest of the world, the multifamily syndication space has been impacted by the volatility in the market, the rising interest rates, and the continued ripple effects of COVID-19 through unemployment, more people working from home, migration patterns, and more.

 Now, perhaps you’re here because you currently invest in a multifamily syndication or even multiple syndications.
 Or maybe you’re here because you have ridden the stock market roller coaster for far too long and are ready to shift your money to more stable assets through real estate investing.